mgommeren/Minecraft-Pacman/README.md

 Yellow sphere follows Steve

 Issues:
-Ongoing issue that refreshes the sphere continuoulsy.
-Most likely due to getPos() changing the float numbers.
+## Update##
+Sphere refresh issue sorted.
+Comparing the individual values sorted out issue.
+Considered using Vec3 math, but the mcpi didn't coorporate with that.

 Future:
 Changing Sphere to PacMan